The Carpenters: A Kind of Hush and Passage

 Their next album, A Kind of Hush, was released on June 11, 1976, and was certified gold.
 However, it was the first Carpenters' album not to become platinum-certified since Ticket to Ride seven years earlier.
 The duo had several hits that year, but by this time the public had become over-familiar with them, and sales fell.
 Their biggest single that year was a cover of Herman's Hermits' "There's a Kind of Hush (All Over the World)", which peaked at No. 12 on the Billboard Hot 100.
 "I Need to Be in Love" (Karen's favorite song by the Carpenters) charted at No. 25 on the Billboard Hot 100.
 However, it followed "There's a Kind of Hush" to the top spot on the Adult Contemporary charts and became the duo's 14th No. 1 Adult Contemporary hit, more than any other act in the history of the chart.

-The Carpenters' Very First Television Special aired on December 8, 1976, and included guests John Denver and Victor Borge.
+The Carpenters' First Television Special aired on December 8, 1976, and included guests John Denver and Victor Borge.
 It was the duo's first headlining television variety show in the US.
 A follow-up special, The Carpenters at Christmas, aired on December 9, 1977, featuring Kristy McNichol.

 The 1977 album Passage marked an attempt to venture into other musical genres.
 It featured an unlikely mix of jazz fusion ("B'wana She No Home"), calypso ("Man Smart, Woman Smarter"), and orchestrated balladry ("I Just Fall in Love Again", "Two Sides"), and included the hits "All You Get from Love Is a Love Song" and "Calling Occupants of Interplanetary Craft".
 "Calling Occupants" was supported with the TV special Space Encounters, which aired May 17, 1978, with guest stars Suzanne Somers and John Davidson.
 Although the single release of "Calling Occupants" became a significant Top 10 hit in the UK and reached No. 1 in Ireland, it only peaked at number 32 on the Hot 100, and for the first time, a Carpenters album did not reach the gold threshold of 500,000 copies shipped in the US.
 In early 1978, the duo had a surprise Top 10 country hit with the up-tempo, fiddle-sweetened "Sweet, Sweet Smile", written by country-pop singer Juice Newton and her long-time musical partner Otha Young.